itavero/vscode-cmake-language-model-tools/README.md

 ## Usage

 Once installed, the language model tools will be automatically available when you have a CMake project open.
-You can reference these tools in Copilot Chat using the `#` syntax (e.g., `#get_cmake_targets`).
+You can reference these tools in Copilot Chat using the `#` syntax (e.g., `#get_cmake_project_info`).

 The extension automatically activates when it detects a CMakeLists.txt file in your workspace.
 Of course, it will only provide real data as soon as the CMake Tools extension has configured the project and can provide the necessary information.